By Rosie Conroy

 Are induction hobs safe?

 Out of all the different types of hobs you could go for, induction hobs are generally considered to be the safest – regardless of how they work.
 The reason for this is that they cut out when not in contact with a magnetic surface (ie, your pans), meaning burns are unlikely (although due caution should always be exercised whenever using one).
 Lots of induction hobs also come with safety locks, which you can turn on when not in use.
+It's one reason why people prefer induction in the induction hob vs gas hob debate.

 What kind of controls do induction stoves use?